-17.1.1 AASHTO, MUTCD and other reference Basis and NACTO Basis
+17.1.1 AASHTO, MUTCD and other reference Basis

-In this chapter, the AASHTO "Guide for the Development of Bicycle Facilities" as published by the American Association of State Highway and Transportation Officials, and the Manual on Uniform Traffic Control Devices (MUTCD) as published by the Federal Highway Administration are was used as a reference.
+In this chapter, the AASHTO "Guide for the Development of Bicycle Facilities" as published by the American Association of State Highway and Transportation Officials, and the Manual on Uniform Traffic Control Devices (MUTCD) as published by the Federal Highway Administration are used as a reference.

-In addition, bike-specific references such as as well as the NACTO "Urban Bikeway Design Guide" as Published by the National Association of City Transportation Officials are also an increasingly important resource for design options.
+In addition, bike-specific references such as the NACTO "Urban Bikeway Design Guide" as Published by the National Association of City Transportation Officials are also an increasingly important resource for design options.